GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/USER_GUIDE.md

 ## Deploy Dataflow Jobs in the Secured Data Warehouse

-We assume you are familiar with [Deploying a Pipeline]((https://cloud.google.com/dataflow/docs/guides/deploying-a-pipeline)) documentation.
+We assume you are familiar with [Deploying a Pipeline](https://cloud.google.com/dataflow/docs/guides/deploying-a-pipeline).

-### VPC-SC
+### VPC Service Controls

-The Secured Data Warehouse module provide a infrastructure that uses [VPC-SC](https://cloud.google.com/vpc-service-controls/docs/service-perimeters).
+The Secured Data Warehouse module provide a infrastructure that uses [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/service-perimeters).

-Therefore, you must be sure that the identity deploying the Dataflow job is in the [access level](https://cloud.google.com/access-context-manager/docs/create-basic-access-level#members-example) of the perimeter.
+The identity deploying the Dataflow job must be in the [access level](https://cloud.google.com/access-context-manager/docs/create-basic-access-level#members-example) of the perimeter.
 You can add it using the input `perimeter_additional_members` of the *Secured Data Warehouse Module*.

 To use a private template repository outside of the perimeter, the identity deploying the Dataflow job must be in a egress rule that allow the Dataflow templates to be fetched.
-In the *Secured Data Warehouse Module* you configure it using the correct list indicated below.
+In the *Secured Data Warehouse Module* you configure it using the appropriated list below.

 - For the **confidential perimeter**, the identity needs to be added in the input `confidential_data_dataflow_deployer_identities` of the *Secured Data Warehouse Module*.
 - For the **data ingestion perimeter**, the identity needs to be added in the input `data_ingestion_dataflow_deployer_identities` of the *Secured Data Warehouse Module*.

 ### Pipeline requirements

-After deploy the *Secured Data Warehouse Module* you will have this following scenario:

-- The projects used have the required *Secured Data Warehouse Module* [apis enabled](../README.md#apis).
-- Dataflow Controller Service Accounts created:
+All the required APIs to deploy the module had to be enabled.
+See the list of [APIs](../README.md#apis) in the README file.
+ Ensured that all the additional APIs your Dataflow pipeline needs are enabled too.

+Also make sure that the two Dataflow Controller Service Accounts created by the module have all the roles needed to run the Dataflow Pipeline.

+Current roles associated with the Services Accounts:

-  - Data ingestion Dataflow Controller Service Account:
+**Data ingestion Dataflow Controller Service Account:**

 - Data ingestion project:
   - Dataflow Worker: `roles/dataflow.worker`
   - Pub/Sub Editor: `roles/pubsub.editor`
   - Pub/Sub Subscriber: `roles/pubsub.subscriber`
   - Storage Object Viewer: `roles/storage.objectViewer`
 - Governance project:
   - DLP De-identify Templates Reader: `roles/dlp.deidentifyTemplatesReader`
   - DLP Inspect Templates Reader: `roles/dlp.inspectTemplatesReader`
   - DLP User: `roles/dlp.user`
 - Non-confidential project:
   - BigQuery Data Editor: `roles/bigquery.dataEditor`
   - BigQuery Job User: `roles/bigquery.jobUser`

-  - Confidential Data Dataflow Controller Service Account:
+**Confidential Data Dataflow Controller Service Account:**

 - Confidential project:
   - BigQuery Data Editor: `roles/bigquery.dataEditor`
   - BigQuery Job User: `roles/bigquery.jobUser`
   - Dataflow Worker: `roles/dataflow.worker`
   - Service Usage Consumer: `roles/serviceusage.serviceUsageConsumer`
   - Storage Object Admin: `roles/storage.objectAdmin`
 - Governance project:
   - DLP De-identify Templates Reader: `roles/dlp.deidentifyTemplatesReader`
   - DLP Inspect Templates Reader: `roles/dlp.inspectTemplatesReader`
   - DLP User: `roles/dlp.user`
 - Non-confidential project:
   - BigQuery Data Viewer: `roles/bigquery.dataViewer`

-Ensured that all the additional APIs your Dataflow pipeline needs are enable.
-Also make sure your Dataflow Controller Service Account have all the roles needed to run the Dataflow Pipeline.

 ### Opinionated Dataflow Flex Template Usage

-The following outputs provided by the *Secured Data Warehouse Module*, must be used as Dataflow Job input:
+The following outputs provided by the *Secured Data Warehouse Module*, must be used as inputs to a new Dataflow Job:

+#### Staging/Temp Bucket

-- Use the staging/temp bucket created by the main module.
+Use the appropriated [output](../README.md#outputs) of the main module as the [temp location](https://cloud.google.com/dataflow/docs/guides/setting-pipeline-options#setting_required_options) bucket:

-  - Data ingestion project:
+- Data ingestion project: `data_ingestion_dataflow_bucket_name`.
-    - Module output: `data_ingestion_dataflow_bucket_name`.
-  - Confidential Data project:
+- Confidential Data project: `confidential_data_dataflow_bucket_name`.

-    - Module output: `confidential_data_dataflow_bucket_name`.
+#### Dataflow Worker Service Account

-- Use the appropriate Service Account provider by the main module. <!-- Use the appropriate Service Account provider as Dataflow Controller Service Account. >
+Use the appropriated [output](../README.md#outputs) of the main module as the [Dataflow Controller Service Account](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#specifying_a_user-managed_worker_service_account):

-  - Data ingestion project:
+- Data ingestion project: `dataflow_controller_service_account_email`.
-    - Module output: `dataflow_controller_service_account_email`.
-    - Email format: `sa-dataflow-controller@<DATA-INGESTION-PROJECT-ID>.iam.gserviceaccount.com`.
-  - Confidential Data project:
+- Confidential Data project: `confidential_dataflow_controller_service_account_email`.

-    - Module output: `confidential_dataflow_controller_service_account_email`.
-    - Email format: `sa-dataflow-controller-reid@<CONFIDENTIAL-DATA-PROJECT-ID>.iam.gserviceaccount.com`.
-- Use the appropriate kms key.
+#### Customer Managed Encryption Key

+Use the appropriated [output](../README.md#outputs) of the main module as the [Dataflow KMS Key](https://cloud.google.com/dataflow/docs/guides/customer-managed-encryption-keys):

-  - Data ingestion project:
+- Data ingestion project: `cmek_data_ingestion_crypto_key`
-    - Module output: `cmek_data_ingestion_crypto_key`
-  - Confidential project:
+- Confidential project: `cmek_reidentification_crypto_key`
-    - Module output: `cmek_reidentification_crypto_key`

 ### Deploying with Terraform